-HIA 150 3 credits Food Preparation Essentials & Theory
+HIA 150♦ Food Preparation Essentials & Theory

 A systematic study of the applications of culinary techniques and principles of food preparations essential to all laboratory cooking classes is presented.
 Emphasis is on palatability, variety, digestibility and nutrient retention in food preparation.
-Lecture: 3 hours

-HIA 202∻ 1 credit Ethnic Cooking-American
+HIA 202◊ Ethnic Cooking-American

 Secrets and characteristics of ethnic cooking are taught.
 Concentration is on the techniques of ethnic cuisine and the use of basic culinary art, spices and seasonings in preparation of soups, sauces, fish, poultry, meat and vegetable dishes, as well as how to apply these techniques to other food preparation.
 There are no prerequisites for the course, but some knowledge of basic culinary terms is expected.
-Some students may benefit by taking HIA 150 \$ prior to this course.
+Some students may benefit by taking HIA 1500 prior to this course.

 Lecture/demonstration: 1 hour (course fee required)

-HIA 205∻ 1 credit

-Ethnic Cooking-Chinese
+HIA 205♦ Ethnic Cooking-Chinese

-(see HIA 202 for course information)
+Lecture/demonstration: 1 hour (formerly HII) (see HIA 202 for course description) (course fee required)

-HIA 207 tredit Ethnic Cooking-French (see HIA 202 for course information)
+HIA 207♦ Ethnic Cooking-French

+Lecture/demonstration: 1 hour (formerly HII) (see HIA 202 for course description) (course fee required)

-HIA 208 1 credit Ethnic Cooking-German
+HIA 208♦ Ethnic Cooking-German